imcjp/VFL4RR/theoreticalDerivationOfPerformanceAnalysis/README.md

 Readers can read our scripts and code summaries to check the correctness of Tab.
 2,3,4 in the Paper.

 ### II.
-The symbols used in the scripts are described as follows:
+The part of symbols used in the scripts are described as follows:

 1. d_1,d_2,d_i,d_m: $d_1$,$d_2$,$d_i$,$d_m$
 2. d_1_is1: $d_{1 \sim i-1}=\sum\nolimits_{t=1}^{i-1}{{{d}_{t}}}$